makuzaza/makuzaza/README.md

 ### Hi, everybody 👋

-🖥 I studied software development at the Business College Helsinki.
+🖥 I graduated from Helsinki Business College with a degree in Full Stack Development and also completed a front-end development course at RS School.
-Now I am studying Frontend Development at RS School.
+Now I am studying Software Engineering at Metropolia University of Applied Sciences.

-👩‍🎓 I’m currently learning Javascript, React, Node.js, AWS, Unit Testing and Typescript
+👩‍🎓 I’m familiar with Python, Javascript, React, Node.js, AWS, Unit Testing and Typescript

 💚 Share your thoughts about my code